VerisimilitudeX/MERC/README.md

 4. Validate the framework on epigenetic age acceleration and related disease DBs.
 5. Create a FAIR (Findable, Accessible, Interoperable, and Reusable) data sharing platform to facilitate collaboration in epigenetics research (ISEF winner emphasized this specifically).
 6. Create a GUI so it is user accessible, make it so that any research or user can use it easily

-## For Hack Club Reviewer

-This project is just looking at the data and conducting some preprocessing on it.
-I still need to learn more about what data I'm working with before shipping the completed ML models.